Serru/MultiCobot-UR10-Gripper/doc/no_moveit/ENG/four_arm_no_moveit.md

 </a>

 #### :book: `Gazebo` configuration
-In this configuration, we need to redefine the files that configure the 'Gazebo' controllers.
-Essentially, we need to duplicate them and add the prefix 'ur10_1', 'ur10_2', 'ur10_3' and 'ur10_4' to the names of the joints, both for the clamp and for the arm of UR10.
+In this configuration, we need to redefine the files that configure the `Gazebo` controllers.
+Essentially, we need to duplicate them and add the prefix `ur10_1`, `ur10_2`, `ur10_3` and `ur10_4` to the names of the joints, both for the clamp and for the arm of UR10.

-Likewise, the replicated and customised nodes for communication with the cobot controllers must be added to 'Gazebo' and the nodes that obtain the current positions of each cobot from the *topic* '/tf' must also be added to the 'controller_utils.launch' file.
+Likewise, the replicated and customised nodes for communication with the cobot controllers must be added to `Gazebo` and the nodes that obtain the current positions of each cobot from the *topic* `/tf` must also be added to the `controller_utils.launch` file.

 ##### :computer: Modifications to be made to simulate four robots in `Gazebo`
 First we need to decide on the *namespace* for each robot, i.e. the group name under which we will group the configurations for each of the robots.